 In a nutshell, “antioxidant” is a catchall term for different types of compounds found in foods and produced by our bodies that may protect our cells from damage.
-This damage is caused by molecules called free radicals that can be harmful in excess.
+This damage is caused by molecules called free radicals, which can be harmful in excess.

 The good news?
-“Our bodies know how dangerous free radicals are,” Dr. Lipnois says.
-The antioxidants we produce, as well as those we consume, interact with free radicals to neutralize their damage.
-That's why lowering our production of free radicals, feeding the body antioxidants and starting habits that prompt the body to make more of them on its own is crucial.
-Dr. Liponis explains how:
+“Our bodies know how dangerous these free radicals are,” Dr. Liponis says.
+The natural antioxidants that our bodies produce, as well as those we consume, interact with free radicals to neutralize their danger.
+Reducing our production of harmful free radicals is a worthwhile strategy for health and longevity.

-Since digesting food produces free radicals, you might assume that eating less is a good strategy.
-While taking in fewer calories can help your body create fewer free radicals, consuming fewer calories than your body needs can impact your metabolism and have other harmful effects.
-A better strategy?
+A better route?
 Reach your daily calorie goals, but choose to do so by eating foods that have a lot of nutrients, Dr. Liponis advises.
-When it comes to foods with a good nutrient-to-calorie ratio (NCR), think fiber- and water-rich fruits and vegetables, lean meat, fish, poultry and eggs.
+When it comes to foods with a good nutrient-to-calorie ratio (NCR), think fiber- and water-rich vegetables and fruits, lean meat, fish, poultry and eggs.
 Nuts and seeds are medium NCR foods, which makes them good choices in moderation.
 In addition to helping keep your free radical count low, these foods will also fill you up and help you maintain a healthy weight.
-Low NCR foods to avoid?
-Refined grains and sugary snacks and drinks.
+Low NCR foods to avoid include refined grains and sugary snacks and drinks.

-Yes, even working out produces free radicals in the body.
+Exercise actually generates more free radicals in the body, since you turn food into ATP in order to get the energy to move.
 But this doesn’t mean you shouldn’t be active—quite the opposite.
-As you work out, your body actually makes antioxidants to counter the production of these harmful substances.
+Remember, these free radicals may actually improve your conditioning.
+And as you work out, your body makes antioxidants to counter the production of these harmful substances.
 In fact, because exercise creates such an onslaught of free radicals—even more than when we digest food—exercising actually tricks the body into making extra antioxidants.
 “Exercise seems to be one of the strongest ways to get your body to produce its own antioxidants,” Dr. Liponis points out.
 It’s important to make your exercise regular, since it takes time for the body to adapt to physical activity with extra antioxidant production.